matchy-at-ethz/matchy-at-ethz.github.io/src/README.md

 - [Mobile Health and Activity Monitoring](./23fs/mham/mobile_health_and_activity_monitoring.md)
 - [Functional Genomics](./23fs/fg/functional_genomics.md)
 - Introduction to Machine Learning
-- Big Data for Engineers
+- Big Data for Engineers (Won't be covered here)
 - Statistical Models in Computational Biology

 No courses (except for seminar) taken in 23HS since I was doing an internship at Roche.